 Currently the morning session runs from 9.00am to 12.00pm

 Please consult the Kingston Borough website on www.kingston.gov.uk to find out more about Nursery Education in Kingston .
 The website provides you with full information about the different types of nursery education available as well as when and how to apply for a nursery place.

 Alternatively, please click on the below link to access the Nursery education in Kingston booklet:

 The school has one main intake in September, although if there are any places available during the year they will be allocated for a January and post-Easter start date based on the standard admissions criteria.
 Children are eligible for a nursery place the term after they turn three years old.
-The deadline to apply for a September 2021 place is Friday 5th March.

 Due to the current situation with COVID-19 it is not possible for the school to hold any Nursery open event visits to the school.
 If you would like further information please contact the school office at:

 If you child is offered a place we will arrange for the Nursery Teacher to ring or meet with you remotely via google.